H20Zhang/Secco-SIGMOD/README.md

 To correctly run the scripts, you need to modify the scripts based on your own computer's and clusters' settings.

-1. modify upload.sh by replacing `itsc:/users/itsc/s880006/secco/testing/Secco` with your own clusters folder address
+1. put files you want to upload to cluster under `script/upload`, and modify upload.sh by replacing `Cluster` with your own clusters folder address.
 2. modify test.sh by assiging DataLocation with the location you stored datasets in HDFS.
 3. modify runSpark-logo.sh by replacing $SPARK_HOME with your own spark installation address.